InstantWebP2P/appnet.link-controller/nameserver-iwebpp/cluster.md

 * exchange cluster state information

-  A report it's cluster toponology info to all peers, B so on, A report it's vURL info to B, B report it's vURL info to A, etc
+  A report it's cluster toponology info to all peers, B so on, A report it's vURL/peerService info to B, B report it's vURL/peerService info to A, etc

 * forward SEP message to correct node